-Prior to Rough Grading Permit Issuance:
+Prior to Grading Permit Issuance:

-- 5. Mitigation Measure BIO-1: Prior to the commencement of grading activities, the Applicant shall make the appropriate mitigation fee payment into the MSHCP Stephens' kangaroo rat fee payment program for conservation of Stephens' kangaroo rat-occupied habitats in order to offset the loss of potentially suitable Stephens' kangaroo rat habitat on-site through project implementation. - 6.
-Mitigation Measure BIO-2: Prior to on-site vegetation clearance, the Project Applicant shall retain a qualified biologist to conduct a pre-construction nesting bird survey in accordance with the following: - The survey shall be conducted no more than three days prior to the initiation of clearance/construction work; - If pre-construction surveys indicate that bird nests are not present or are inactive, or if potential habitat is unoccupied, no further mitigation is required. - If active nests of birds are found during the surveys, a species-specific no-disturbance buffer zone shall be established by a qualified biologist around active nests until said qualified biologist determines that all young have fledged (i.e., no longer reliant upon the nest). - It is recommended that close coordination between the developer of the site, the City of Riverside, the project engineer, and the consulting qualified biologist to consider vegetation clearance outside of the normal bird nesting season (usually February 15 through September 15) to avoid impacts to nesting birds which would potentially violate the Migratory Bird Treaty Act.
+- 5. Tract Map No. 37731 shall be recorded. - 6.
+Mitigation Measure BIO-1: Prior to the commencement of grading activities, the Applicant shall make the appropriate mitigation fee payment into the MSHCP Stephens' kangaroo rat fee payment program for conservation of Stephens' kangaroo rat-occupied habitats in order to offset the loss of potentially suitable Stephens' kangaroo rat habitat on-site through project implementation. - 7.
+Mitigation Measure BIO-2: Prior to on-site vegetation clearance, the Project Applicant shall retain a qualified biologist to conduct a pre- construction nesting bird survey in accordance with the following: - a.
+The survey shall be conducted no more than three days prior to the initiation of clearance/construction work; - b.
+If pre-construction surveys indicate that bird nests are not present or are inactive, or if potential habitat is unoccupied, no further mitigation is required. - c.
+If active nests of birds are found during the surveys, a species-specific no-disturbance buffer zone shall be established by a qualified biologist around active nests until said qualified biologist determines that all young have fledged (i.e., no longer reliant upon the nest). - d.
+Close coordination among the developer of the site, the City of Riverside, the project engineer, and the consulting qualified biologist is recommended to consider vegetation clearance outside of the normal bird nesting season (usually February 15 through September 15) to avoid impacts to nesting birds which would potentially violate the Migratory Bird Treaty Act.
 It should be noted that bird nesting season is increasingly less definitive for some year-round resident species such as hummingbirds and raptors.
 Further, ground-dwelling birds such burrowing owls, can be affected nearly any time of the year if present.
-It is therefore advisable to conduct a pre-construction bird survey no matter the time of year. - Removal of vegetation necessitates installation of appropriate Storm Water Pollution Prevention Plan (SWPPP) measures, particularly if grading is not undertaken immediately, therefore careful timing of the project schedule and implementation measures is necessary to avoid water quality impacts - 7.
-Mitigation Measure BIO-6: Prior to the issuance of grading permits the removal of Feature 1, which comprises 0.51 acre of riparian/riverine area on the Project site, shall be mitigated at a 2:1 mitigation to impact basis with 1.02 acre of rehabilitation credits at the Riverpark Mitigation Bank.
-Purchase of these rehabilitation credits shall be required if such credits are available for purchase and are acceptable to all associated agencies including CDFW, RWQCB, and the USACE, if applicable.
-If these credits are not available or acceptable to the aforementioned agencies, then alternative mitigation shall be identified and approved by each agency. - 8.
-Mitigation Measure BIO-7: Restoration of Off-site Habitat In an Approved In-Lieu Fee Program or Mitigation Bank.
-The Project Applicant shall purchase 1.02 acres of restoration credits through an approved In-Lieu Fee Program or Mitigation Bank in the Santa Ana River Watershed.
-Purchase of lower-value enhancement credits, if available, shall occur on a 2:1 basis based on the lower relative quality of the 0.51 acre of riparian/riverine habitat that would be removed from the Project site.
-Due to the removal of the 0.51 acre of riparian/riverine habitat on site, water quality benefits (from surface flows from the existing neighborhood to the north of the Project site) would be removed.
-As such, the new WQMP basins proposed for the Project site shall replace and offset the water quality enhancement functions of the
+It is therefore advisable to conduct a pre-construction bird survey no matter the time of year. - e.
+Removal of vegetation necessitates installation of appropriate Storm Water Pollution Prevention Plan (SWPPP) measures, particularly if grading is not undertaken immediately, therefore careful timing of the project schedule and implementation measures is necessary to avoid water quality impacts - 8.
+Mitigation Measure BIO-6: Prior to the issuance of grading permits, the removal of Features 1, 2, 3, 4, 5, and 5A, which comprise 0.28 acres of Riparian/Riverine area on the Project site, shall be mitigated at a 1:1 mitigation to impact basis with purchase of rehabilitation credit and also purchase of re-establishment credit at the same mitigation ratio (1:1).
+Purchase of these rehabilitation credits and reestablishment credit shall be required if such credits are available for purchase and are acceptable to all associated agencies including U.S. Army Corps of Engineers, California Department of Fish and Wildlife, and the Santa Ana Regional Water Quality Control Board, if applicable.
+If these credits are not available or acceptable to the aforementioned agencies, then alternative mitigation shall be identified and approved by each agency.